RedAngel121/NytePack/README.md

 - No, I'm not helping you if something breaks, I'm probably working on a problem
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
 - Requires Prism Launcher or AT Launcher to play, ***CurseForge and Microsoft are not compatable.***
-- Once a public server is ready we will be making an announcement in the Discord
+- Once a public server is ready I will be making an announcement in the Discord

 # Important Mods List:
 - Agricraft